 4. Integration of shared pictures in Warranty Parts logistics chain by Volkswagen

 Volkswagen’s case study shared how shared digital pictures can help reduce the need for costlier and time-consuming parts returns.
 Remote inspection of failed parts would allow the verification of the problem with visual or optical defects.
-Using the digital information in lieu of physical goods flow helps to reduce the cost and time involved in claim processing as the parts shipping adds days or even weeks to claim process.
+Using the digital information in lieu of physical goods flow helps to reduce the cost and time involved in claim processing as the parts shipping adds days or even weeks to the claim process.

 5. Working together to reduce warranty and ‘No Trouble Found (NTF)’ by Mize

 The workshop conducted by Mize discussed the need for platform strategy instead of a pipeline model, bridging the data gap between the stakeholders, and enabling the technicians to reduce warranty cost and NTF.
-Mize shared about case studies from OEM, Suppliers, and dealer technician perspective.
+Mize shared about case studies from OEM, Suppliers, and dealer technician perspectives.